 Dry food undergoes a process called extrusion.
 The food is cooked at a very high heat, between 100 and 200 degrees Celsius, and then dried by re-heating it, to up to 100 degrees Celsius.
 After this, it is typically sprayed with flavour enhancers and/ or preservatives.2

 - Dry food can be stored outside of the fridge, making it convenient to buy and use

 - Because of the shape of kibble, the feeding process is “mess free”

 - Natural vitamins and minerals are lost during the heating process, so typically artificial ones added in their place

 - Because of the high heat processing, the moisture levels of the food are very low, which may make it harder for pets to stay hydrated

 - The food is not fresh: usually, dry foods are shelf stable for many (many!) years.

-- Because of the processing method, grains, legumes or cheap fillers like beet pulp are added to provide the necessary texture.
-Read our article about the dangers of grain-free dry food.
+- Because of the processing method, legumes or cheap fillers like beet pulp are added to provide the necessary texture.
+Read our article about grain-free dry food.

 Ingredients are typically cooked at lower temperatures than dry food and then filled into cans.
 Additives are used to keep the food shelf stable.
 Finally, cans must be heat sterilized to control harmful bacteria that may grow while they are distributed and stored.
 This is done by heating the cans to a minimum of 116 degrees Celsius.
 3